Appendix A: Promoting Quality in the Practice of Travel Medicine

 - Practice guidelines for emergency care in wilderness settings

-- An annual world congress and subspecialty meetings
+- Annual meetings, a world congress, and subspecialty meetings

 - Courses leading to certification in advanced wilderness life support